 As the needs, expectations and possibilities of the home are shifting, designing a house enables architects to experiment with form and with materials but also to radically rethink the ways in which we live our everyday lives.

-Enter your projects using our simple registration.
-All projects must have been completed after 1 January 2018.
+Enter your projects using our simple registration form.
+All projects must have been completed within the last five years.
 There are no budget or location restrictions.

 What to enter

 Beyond new and permanent residences for a single family, the following projects are also eligible: holiday homes, countryside retreats, mountain cabins, projects that combine a home with another programme (office, studio, gallery, etc), prototypes, experiments and university projects for living units, extensions and interior renovations, and existing buildings converted into homes.
 Homes for a group of people living together are also eligible as long as they remain small-scale and constitute a single ‘home’ for a particular community, e.g., Habitat for Orphan Girls, Doctors’ Housing.

 - Projects must be finished and inhabited, and it should be possible for someone to visit

 - Projects must be less than 5 years old, so construction must have completed after 1 January 2019

 - Start your entry, which will consist of: